Which RDS CAL Do You Need? Compatibility Guide for Windows Server

 Navigating Microsoft licensing can be tricky.
-Understanding Windows Server Remote Desktop Services Client Access Licenses (RDS CALs) ensures compliance and avoids disruption.
+Understanding Windows Server Remote Desktop Services Client Access Licenses (RDS CALs) helps ensure compliance and avoid disruption.

 Remote Desktop Services (RDS) allow users or devices to remotely connect to a Windows Server to access desktops or applications.
 To do this legally and without disruption, organizations must license each user or device with a Remote Desktop Services Client Access License (RDS CAL).